svgeesus/EuroMPE/Duophonic/MPU-board.md

 NO use 6N137, with transistor for level shift and inversion.

+> The PC900 suggested by the specification is still a good choice.
+(Well, it's discontinued, but "PC900" was just Sharp's way of spelling "H11L1", and the H11L1 is still made by many manufacturers.)
+> The original 6N137 works only at 5 V. LiteOn's model also works at 3.3 V, while other manufacturers offer a separate 3.3 V variant, for a higher price: HCPL-260L, FOD260L, TLP2962.
+If you do use the LiteOn 6N137, you should ensure that nobody tries to substitute a different 6N137 model later. [source](https://www.midi.org/forum/1475-best-optoisolator-for-3-3v)

 Apparently 6N138 and or H11L1 are too slow per MIDI spec and 6N137 is better.
 These are not drop-in replacements, the support circuitry differs.

 > _(6N137 with)_ An NPN transistor with the collector pulled up to 3.3V.
 This will also give you a second inversion.
 The diagram below shows my circuit.
 The difference is you would have R41 pull up to 3.3V (not isolated 5V as in mine).
 I would probably make it 10K.
 C2 is a bypass cap, the datasheet recommends it.
 Put it as close to pins 8 and 5 as you can. [source](https://forum.pjrc.com/threads/66877-Teensy-4-0-serial-optocoupler-6n137s?p=276314&viewfull=1#post276314)